-This month, 4mation Technologies has teamed up with SEO experts Online Marketing Gurus to offer our top tips for improving your website’s presence in search engine results.
-By following these three technical recommendations from 4mation and three content tips from OMG, you’re sure to get your website off to the right SEO start this year.
+This month, we are sharing our top tips for improving your website’s presence in search engine results.
+By following these three technical recommendations and three content tips, you’re sure to get your website off to the right SEO start this year.

 Your first port of call in this sea of SEO should be to make sure that search engines are actually “indexing” all of the pages of your website.
 Think of search engines like phone books and each of your pages as the people listed.
 If they’re not in the directory, they can’t be found.
 Simple.

 Since Google accounts for 75% or more of the overall search market share, we’ll begin there.
 Start by creating a Google Webmaster Tools account if you don’t already have one.
 Webmaster Tools contains a bunch of very useful SEO features, including some that we’ll touch on later in the article.
 But for now, let’s concentrate on getting your pages listed.
 In Webmaster Tools, go to Crawl > Sitemaps.
 If you see a sitemap shown that Google has found automatically, you’ll also be able to see the date Google last processed it and if any issues were found that need to be addressed.
 However, if there isn’t a sitemap, that’s probably because your website CMS doesn’t automatically create one or you have this feature disabled.
 To find out more, try Googling the name of your website CMS (eg. “wordpress”) and “xml sitemap”.
 Many popular website content management systems offer this functionality as standard, or have plugins that you can easily install to add this functionality.